Charles K. Prioleau

 Charles Kuhn Prioleau (1827–1887) was an American cotton merchant who became the senior partner of Fraser, Trenholm & Company in Liverpool, England, a firm that functioned as the European banker of the Confederacy and was its major supplier for arms and military ware during the American Civil War.
 As a firm that frequently acted as the European banker of the Confederacy it often extended it credit, and was sometimes referred to as "the Confederate Embassy in England".

 Early life and family

 Prioleau was born in Charleston, South Carolina, the fourth of five children of Samuel Prioleau, a prominent judge in Charleston, South Carolina.
 He served with distinction with the U.S. Army during the Mexican War, and again in 1854 at age 27.

-When in Liverpool, he married Mary-Elizabeth Wright Hardman, widely known as the "Belle of Liverpool".
-They rented a baronial mansion called Allerton Hall, previously owned by Hardman's ancestor Sir John Hardman.
-In early 1862, Charles hired an architect and built a large town house at 19 Abercromby Square, Liverpool, incorporating many of South Carolina's classic architectural styles.
+When in Liverpool, he married Mary-Elizabeth Hardman (née Wright), widely known as the "Belle of Liverpool".
+They rented the Palladian mansion Allerton Hall, previously owned by his wife's slave-trading ancestor, John Hardman.
+In early 1862, Prioleau hired an architect and built a large town house at 19 Abercromby Square, Liverpool, incorporating many of South Carolina's classic architectural styles.